Enjoy the best of Canada by rail

 On Day 6 you have a morning at leisure, giving you a chance to explore this charming town.
 This afternoon, we enjoy a scenic excursion around Jasper National Park, discovering the beautiful Maligne Canyon, a 164 foot deep gorge of sheer limestone walls, waterfalls and rock formations.
 We also see the turquoise waters of Maligne Lake, the largest glacier-fed body of water in the region.

-This morning we begin our unforgettable journey on The Canadian, bound for Toronto.
+After spending your morning at leisure.
+This afternoon we begin our unforgettable journey on The Canadian, bound for Toronto.
 We settle into our berths as we begin our spectacular journey through the mountains.
 If you'd prefer to travel in added comfort and style, we have upgrades available for a reasonable supplement to Sleeper Plus Class cabins.
 These cabins come highly recommended, and feature private WC facilities and a greater amount of space.

 We travel along the Athabasca River Valley to reach Saskatoon on Day 8, and continue to Winnipeg, a fascinating city which is home to over 50 ethnic communities.
 The train travels overnight to the Canadian Shield and we spend Day 9 on board, admiring the landscape whilst keeping an eye out for moose and other wildlife.

-After breakfast, we arrive in the enthralling city of Toronto, which sits on the northern shore of Lake Ontario and is overlooked by the giant CN Tower.
+This evening we arrive in the enthralling city of Toronto, which sits on the northern shore of Lake Ontario and is overlooked by the giant CN Tower.
 Leaving The Canadian, we check in to our hotel for the next two nights.
-Our guided tour this morning takes in highlights including the CN Tower.
-Your afternoon is free to explore further.

 Today our excursion takes us by coach to the truly incredible Niagara Falls, one of the natural wonders of the world.
 You have some free time to experience the awesome power of crashing waters from the viewing area, or to enjoy a ride on board the ship here (payable locally) for a cruise to the foot of the thundering Falls followed by a buffet lunch overlook the tumultuous waters.
 We continue to Niagaraon- the-Lake, a delightful town, where we have free time to explore.
 We return to Toronto this evening.

 Departing on The Corridor service mid-morning, we arrive in Montreal late afternoon.
-We then change trains for the journey to Québec, where we spend the night at the beautiful and historic Manoir Victoria, located in the heart of this French-speaking city.
+We then change trains for the journey to Québec, where we spend the night at the Chateau Laurier Hotel, located in the heart of this French-speaking city.

 Our day begins with a guided tour of Québec, including the Citadel and the 'Plains of Abraham', the site of the battle between British and French forces during the Seven Years' War.
 This afternoon is free to explore at leisure.
 Québec has a wealth of historic and cultural sites you may wish to visit including the Basilica- Cathedral of Notre Dame, or rue Saint- Jean, Saint-Louis and Saint-Paul, all lined with restaurants, boutiques and souvenir shops.
 This evening we board The Ocean for the overnight journey to Nova Scotia.
 We travel comfortably in Sleeper Plus Class.